Plywood Between Mattress and Boxspring – Good or Bad

 - Do doctors / physicians recommend placing a piece of plywood between your mattress and box spring?

 Back in the day this was a common practice for physicians.
 They believed that placing a board between your mattress and boxspring increased the support for our bodies.
 At that time the reality was that practice did two things.
 It increased the speed at which the mattress would wear out while offering some additional temporary firmness for what was usually a worn out mattress.
 Today my guess is most doctors wouldn’t have a clue as to what impact a piece of plywood would do when used in conjunction with a mattress set.
-If the doctor did their research they would find that many boxsprings are not boxsprings at all but are really foundations that are already rigid like plywood already and do not have any give to them.
-Other boxsprings are considered semi flexible, which frankly are about a rigid as the foundations I just mentioned.
+If the doctor did their research they would find that many boxsprings are not boxsprings at all, but are actually foundations that are already rigid just like plywood which of course doesn’t give.
+Other boxsprings are considered semi flexible, but are just about as rigid as the foundations I just mentioned.

 - What is the advantage of putting plywood between the boxspring and mattress?